atul-atul/atul-atul.github.io/docs/_posts/2023-07-18-reading-googles-bigtable-paper.md

 Major Compaction (Done periodically): Merge all SSTables into a single one.

+#### Refinements
-**Refinements:** Locality Groups, Compression(Bentley McIlroy, fast compression), Caching(Scan cache, block cache), Bloom Filters, Commit log implementation- a single commit log per tablet server (multiple tablets)- sorting the commit log entries in order of the keys <table, row name, log sequence number>.
+Locality Groups, Compression(Bentley McIlroy, fast compression), Caching(Scan cache, block cache), Bloom Filters, Commit log implementation- a single commit log per tablet server (multiple tablets)- sorting the commit log entries in order of the keys <table, row name, log sequence number>.

-**Some thoughts upon reading:**
+#### Some thoughts upon reading

 Wow, what level of thinking is that.